sudha-vijayakumar/RASA_TigerGraph_Recommendation/README.md

   <img src="https://github.com/sudha-vijayakumar/RASA_TigerGraph/blob/master/snapshots/Screen%20Shot%202021-12-28%20at%202.00.29%20AM.png" width="700" height="450">
   </p>

-- Provide a solution name, password tags, and subdomain as needed and then click Next.
+- Provide a solution name, password tags, and subdomain as needed, and then click 'Next'
 - Enter Submit and close your eyes for the magic!

 And Yes!, the TigerGraph Movie recommendation Graph database is created.
-Hold on, there are few more things to do!
+Buckle up a few more things to do!

-- Go to, GraphStudio and 'Load Data' by selecting the *.csv files and hitting on the 'play' button shown below.
+- Go to, GraphStudio and 'Load Data' by selecting the *.csv files and hit the 'play' button as shown below.
 <p align="center">
   <img src="https://github.com/sudha-vijayakumar/RASA_TigerGraph/blob/master/snapshots/Screen%20Shot%202021-12-28%20at%202.03.23%20AM.png">
   </p>

-- Once the data is loaded, data statistics should display a green 'FINISHED' message as show below.
+- Once the data is loaded, data statistics should display a green 'FINISHED' message as shown below.

   <p align="center">